ligato/docs/docs/developer-guide/kvs-troubleshooting.md

   * <a name="metadata-map-with-write"></a>
     **exposing metadata map with write access**
       - KV Scheduler is the owner of metadata maps, making sure they are current.
-This is why custom metadata maps are not created by descriptors, but instead given to the scheduler in the form of factories (`KVDescriptor.MetadataMapFactory`)
+This is why custom metadata maps are not created by descriptors, but instead given to the KV Scheduler in the form of factories (`KVDescriptor.MetadataMapFactory`)
-      - maps retrieved from the KV Scheduler using `KVScheduler.GetMetadataMap()` should remain read-only and exposed to other plugins as such
+      - maps retrieved from the KV Scheduler using `KVScheduler.GetMetadataMap()` should remain read-only and exposed to other plugins

 ---